 Various aspects of the website are tested at this stage, including security, accessibility, functionality, user experience, responsiveness, and traffic (load testing).
 Our quality assurance testers search for any potential issues which may prevent your website from functioning to its maximum.

-Taking all of that into consideration, the total time for an ecommerce website redesign can be 135-515 hours.
+Taking all of that into consideration, the total time for a Magento ecommerce website redesign can be 135-515 hours.

-One of the most common reasons when we recommend website redesign is when our clients decide to migrate from Magento 1 to Magento 2.
-The themes of Magento 1 can’t be migrated to Magento 2 as they are not compatible, so it’s a perfect time for a redesign.
+One of the most common reasons when we recommend Magento website redesign is when our clients decide to migrate from Magento 1 to Magento 2.
+The themes of Magento 1 can’t be migrated to Magento 2 as they are not compatible, so it’s a perfect time for redesigning your Magento store.
 Migration to Magento 2 presents a great chance to make enhancements to your website as there are many new functionalities provided by Magento 2 that could boost the performance of your online store.

 Migration is a perfect time to deal with all the design imperfections, including updating the graphics, modernizing the layout, arranging the content and keeping in mind the need to update the SEO rules that change from year to year.
 Our design team can provide consultation and create a new look for your online store based on your business requirements.
 We have many projects in our pocket (Dampfi, Watches of Mayfair) where our clients needed redesign along with the migration from Magento 1 to Magento 2.

 The cost of the existing website redesign on Magento 2 can also vary depending on the complexity of the design.
 For example: